 Who better to educate your kids about space than the people who have been there?
 NASA has compiled a fantastic library of resources to keep those budding astronauts dreaming big.

 5) STEM Learning from home and subject expert webchat

-The experts at STEM Learning have put together a great selection of resources - all of which are completely free for everyone to access.
+The experts at STEM Learning (the largest provider of education and careers support in STEM within the UK) have put together a great selection of resources - all of which are completely free for everyone to access.
 Their subject experts are also available from 8.30am to 4.30pm on weekdays via the chat function on their website.

 Find out more on their website: www.stem.org.uk/home-learning